My Summer of Code

-Some of the interesting problems encountered included finding and creating a way to give as much feedback as possible to the customer should something not work during the processing of the contract note.
+Some of the interesting problems encountered included finding and creating a way to give as much feedback as possible to the customer should something not work during the processing of the Trade Confirmation Emails.
 For example, if the processing failed due to the contract note selling more shares then we knew were owned, then we could tell the customer exactly why the processing failed.
 On the other end, the processing may have failed for a reason that could not be easily defined so we would have to send a much broader email with several things to check.
 We also had to build it in a way that new messages could easily and quickly be added in the future.

 Trades report and trade export function

 One of the things that we have had many customer requests for at Sharesight is the ability to export all the trades that a customer has entered.
 The second project I worked on helps solve this issue, giving each customer the ability to export their data from Sharesight should they feel they need to.
 This was an interesting project that required me to look at the problem from the customer’s perspective.
 This meant going through each step while thinking of the ways a customer would look at the information, links, buttons, etc. and build the report in a way that would be clear, easy and quick to use.

 During the development of the trades report, we researched the import/export formats of other related systems to ensure that the format we used in the trades report was broadly compatible with other similar systems.

 This morning we made the Trades report available to all Sharesight customers.

 The internship has been an interesting and good learning experience.
 I have learnt a lot about the development of good, solid web based software solutions.
 You may even see another blog post from me in the future, as I have been taken on as a full time developer for Sharesight.